 Here are six ways earning your bachelor's makes a big difference in your long-term success.

 This should come as no surprise, but the earning potential of people with undergraduate degrees is vastly higher than those without them.
-In fact, according to a recent study from the Economic Policy Institute, the gap between the two groups is wider than ever—college grads earn 56 percent more than those with just a high school diploma.
+In fact, according to the Association of Public and Land-Grant Universities (APLU), the gap between the two groups is wider than ever—college grads earn 74% more than those with just a high school diploma.

-And that trickles down to more than simply your paycheck—75 percent of bachelor's degree holders own homes, more than 10 percent higher than high school diploma recipients.
+And that trickles down to more than simply your paycheck—75% of bachelor's degree holders own homes, more than 10% higher than high school diploma recipients.

 And it's more than simply earning a degree.
-The U.S. Bureau of Labor Statistics has found that unemployment among associate's degree holders rests at about 4.7 percent, nationally, while bachelor's degree earners who are unemployed has dropped to 2.7 percent.
+The U.S. Bureau of Labor Statistics has found that unemployment among associate's degree holders rests at about 3.8%, nationally, while bachelor's degree earners who are unemployed has dropped to 2.5%.

 With a competitive job market comes choosier employers.
 Businesses can be selective about their candidates, so bachelor's degree holders rise to the top of the résumé pile.